j19sch/j19sch.github.io/posts/2023/20230911-agile-history-it-matters-right-at-frogs-conf.md

 ## When did Agile start?

-The question *"When did Agile start?"* got a range of interesting answers that resulted in a consistent picture.
-It made me realize that a better question would be *"What are the watershed moments in Agile history?"*
+The question *"When did Agile start?"* got a range of interesting answers.
+Luckily they didn't contradict each other, but combined into a consistent picture.
+It made me realize that a better question is: *"What were the watershed moments in Agile history?"*

-The watershed moments would be:
+Those watershed moments would be:

 - software development until waterfall
 - the emergence of waterfall
 - the authors of the Manifesto starting to develop lightweight methodologies
 - the Agile Manifesto

-A different kind of answer to the question was "tomorrow", as in: everyone wants to be Agile, but not just yet, not today.
+A different kind of answer to the question of when Agile started, was "tomorrow", as in: everyone wants to be Agile, but not just yet, not today.